azurecz/azure-academy-appdev-2/module03/README.md

 Different triggers may also have different scaling limits as well as documented below:

-# Versioning in Durable Functions (Azure Functions)
+# Versioning in Durable Functions

 It is inevitable that functions will be added, removed, and changed over the lifetime of an application.
-[Durable Functions](durable-functions-overview.md) allows chaining functions together in ways that weren't previously possible, and this chaining affects how you can handle versioning.
+Durable Functions allows chaining functions together in ways that weren't previously possible, and this chaining affects how you can handle versioning.

 ## How to handle breaking changes